Students in the computer engineering Ph.D. program are prepared to be creative leaders in academic, industrial, and entrepreneurial environments.

 For students who start with a BS degree, obtaining a Ph.D. requires four to five years of full-time study, and for students who begin with an MS degree, it takes roughly three years.
 In each of the three fields, the department also offers an MS-MBA curriculum.

-Eligibility / Educational requirements at The University of Tennessee For Ph.D. in Computer Engineering
+Eligibility / Educational requirements at The University of Tennessee For a Ph.D. in Computer Engineering

 Qualified individuals may pursue a Ph.D. in Computer Engineering at the Tickle College of Engineering (The University of Tennessee).
 A Bachelor of Science or Master of Science degree in Computer Engineering or a related discipline is required for admission to the Ph.D. program.